The subject leader for Music is Mrs Walker.

 We use the Lancashire resource 'Charanga' as the basis for our scheme of work.
 Through this scheme we develop our musical skills using a range of instruments, such as shakers and other non-tuned instruments, glockenspiels and ukuleles.
 Children have the opportunity to demonstrate their progress using these instruments to the rest of the school in music assemblies at the end of a unit.

 We also learn to sing a wide range of songs using the resource SingUp.
-We are looking forward to coming together as a school to sing them again in our regular weekly assemblies when it is safe to do so.
+We have been thrilled to come together again as a school to sing in our regular weekly assemblies.
 We also look forward to putting on special events again such as our singing assemblies where parents, family and friends are invited into the school to come and listen to the children sing, an event enjoyed by all!

 Here is a song we enjoy singing together.
 It is taken from the film Zootropolis and is about keeping trying and never giving up.
 Please feel free to have a go at singing it at home.
 The children will show you how it's done!